 You cannot make money through UPI app without your authorization.
 Therefore, when receiving the payment request, verify them clearly and confirm the amount of that transaction and then only approve it.

-If you are seeking a solution on an incorrect number, it may guide you to a more problematic condition.
-Most of the UPI payments apps provide 24-hour customer service.
+If you are seeking a solution to an incorrect number, it may guide you to a more problematic condition.
+Most UPI payments apps provide 24-hour customer service.

 Sometimes, a stranger may send payment collect requests to your UPI ID.
 This can be confusing.
 If you are not familiar with the request sender, please refuse the request.